 While CallPlus isn’t saying how much it paid to buy Orcon.
-If CallPlus paid the right price — a safe bet — the deal makes far more sense than others mentioned in recent weeks.
+If CallPlus paid the right price — a safe bet — the deal makes far more sense than the plan for pay TV company to buy Orcon, another ISP.

 Selling internet services in New Zealand is brutal.
 Margins are wafer thin.
 Competition is tough.
 And the cost of customer acquisition is high.